JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Choosing the max sample count is a tradeoff between having the cache be stable and low-variance, and having the cache be responsive to changes in the scene's lighting.

-It's also important to note that this is a seperate compute dispatch from the previous dispatch we used for sampling lighting.
+It's also important to note that this is a separate compute dispatch from the previous dispatch we used for sampling lighting.
 If the passes were combined, we would have data races from voxels writing new irradiance estimates at the same time other voxels were querying them.

 ```rust
 @compute @workgroup_size(1024, 1, 1)